 - Elevator use is limited to 1 resident and their helper(s) at a time.

 - Violation of these rules and/or behaving in a way that may endanger the safety of others will be taken seriously.
 Students will be held responsible via the student conduct system and helpers will be asked to leave.

 What is a Loft Kit?
 Loft Kits are extra bed parts which allow you to raise your bed several feet for additional floor space underneath.
 Once a Loft Kit is placed in your room, it must stay there for the remainder of the year.

 If you are interested in having a Loft Kit placed in your room (Lincoln or Founders Residence Halls ONLY), please fill out this form.
 Once you fill out the form, our staff will deliver the Loft Kit to your room so that it will be there prior to Move In Day.
 YOU will be responsible for assembling the bed parts and putting the Loft Kit in place.
-To have your Loft Kit in place before Move In Day (8/17/20), you will need to complete this form by Friday, August 7, 2020.
-While you can still complete the form after that date (while supplies last), we cannot guarantee that you will have it prior to Move In Day.
+To have your Loft Kit in place before Move In Day (8/16/21), you will need to complete this form by Friday, August 6, 2021.

 - Loft Kit Request Form – this is a Google Form, so please be logged into your UIS Google Account

 People You’ll Meet – Residence Life Staff